LiorZ/RosettaDiagrams/README.md

 In order to add elements (movers/filters/task operations) to the diagram, simply click on the corresponding element in the palette.
 The element should then appear as a colored rectangle on the canvas:
 ![Diagram Elements](https://raw.github.com/LiorZ/RosettaDiagrams/master/readme_files/elements.png)
+Each type of element has a different color.
+Movers appear green, filters are orange and task operations are blue.
+Control structures (IFMover for example) appear red.

 A Rosetta Scripts protocol usually has a well-defined sequence.
 This sequence is usually composed of movers and filters.
 A mover typically alters the structure of the *pose* , a filter usually discards simulations in which a certain condition doesn't hold.
 Task operations which are essentially just instructions to the packer and don't alter the sequence of a protocol.
 In the following figure, the Docking mover will be applied to the pose , and then the Ddg filter.